uadyfmat/test-runner/.github/social_service_jan_jul_2023.md

 **Objective**

-The new objective was to create an application that could get all the repositories from the students to generate a report for the teacher with a summary of the students results.
+The new objective was to create an application that could get all the repositories from the students to generate a report for the teacher with a summary of the students' results.

 **Requirements**
 1. The application should be able to permit that the user enter his personal access token (with repository administration permissions).